Limits on The Powers General Improvement Districts (“GIDs”) Have to Fix And From Time-to-Time Increase (or Decrease) Fees

 - See City of Madera, supra, at 181 Cal.
 315.

 - Such as “a request that a public agency permit an applicant to practice law or medicine or construct a house or run a broadcast station” [see National Cable Television Ass’n v.
 United States, 415 U.S. 336, 340, 94 S.Ct.
-1146 (1974)] although please understand that as a limited purpose special district, IVGID has no power to charge regulatory fees, nor license businesses, nor charge fees in consideration thereof.
+1146 (1974)] although understand that as a limited purpose special district, IVGID has no power to charge regulatory fees, nor to license businesses, nor to charge fees in consideration thereof.

 - See our Characteristics of a “Fee“ discussion.